mmistakes/minimal-mistakes/_pages/about.md

 ---
 permalink: /about/
 ---
-I am a second-year Computational and Mathematical Engineering PhD Candidate at Stanford University.
-I am working in Prof. Markus Covert's group on whole-cell modeling of E. coli.
+I am a third-year Computational and Mathematical Engineering PhD Candidate at Stanford University.
+I am working in Prof. Markus Covert's group on whole-cell modeling of _E. coli_.
 In May 2021, I graduated with Latin and departmental honors from Tulane University in New Orleans.
 At Tulane, I double majored in mathematics and computer science with a management minor.
 I am excited about research at the intersection of mathematics, computer science, and biology.

 <img src="https://github.com/rjuenemann/rjuenemann.github.io/blob/master/assets/images/IMG_20190726_175023_419.jpg?raw=true" alt="science" style="height:250px;"/>
 <img src="https://github.com/rjuenemann/rjuenemann.github.io/blob/master/assets/images/MFA_poster_crop.jpg?raw=true" alt="poster" style="height:250px;"/>